lucidlayer/traceform/traceform/cli-onboard/README.md

 **Q: How do I opt out of telemetry?**
 A: Set the environment variable `TRACEFORM_TELEMETRY=off` before running the CLI.

 ---
+**A modern npm CLI tool and interactive onboarding wizard for React projects.
+Automate project setup, configuration, validation, and developer onboarding for Traceform, React, TypeScript, and monorepos.
+Perfect for initializing, validating, and managing your project toolchain from the command line.**

+## Features

+- Interactive CLI wizard for React project onboarding and setup
+- Automates configuration and validation of Traceform toolchain
+- Supports TypeScript, monorepos, and modern React workflows
+- Developer-friendly terminal UI (TUI) built with Ink
+- No project file modifications—manual, safe, and transparent
+- Works with npm, yarn, and pnpm
+- Ideal for team onboarding, troubleshooting, and project bootstrapping
+- Fast, reliable, and easy to use for all experience levels
+---

 ## Changelog